 - For government, which is often dominated by people who seem to have no ethical standards (for example, the Morrison government of Australia);

-- Disgust with so many of the world's leaders, who just want power at any cost (Xi Jinping of China is a classic example);
+- Disgust with so many of the world's leaders, who just want power at any cost (Xi Jinping of China and Vladimir Putin are classic examples);

 - Disgust for those who willingly do the bidding of the tyrants; the police who beat, jail and torture peaceful protesters, the judges who condemn innocent people;